FrancescoMariottini/challenge-api-deployment/README.md

 # Timeline (when):
 - 2/12/2020 (start)
 - 9/12/2020 (code deliverable)
 - 11/12/2020 (extension for database storing and update).
-5 person-days available due to unplanned events by Becode and personal reasons.
+Only 5 person-days available from 10/12/20 to 11/12/20 due to unplanned Becode events and team members' personal reasons.
 - 14/12/2020 (presentation deliverable)